Statusnone420/PR-Dashboard/PLAN.md

 Feedback recording must be idempotent.

+In Phase 2, event markers are the source of truth for feedback.

+Aggregates, totals, and buckets must be recomputed from event markers.

+Do not directly mutate aggregate counters as the durable source of truth.

 A given canonical issue key plus action/transition must not be counted twice because of:

 - re-render